koneb71/symchat/README.md

-# SymChat - Beautiful Ollama Chat UI
+# SymChat - Advanced Ollama Chat UI

 > **Privacy Focused:**
-SymChat is designed with privacy as a core principle.
+> SymChat is designed with privacy as a core principle.
 All conversations and data are stored locally on your device—nothing is sent to external servers by default.
 Our goal is to empower users with full control of their AI experience, discourage unnecessary data collection, and ensure your interactions remain private and secure.

 ## Features

+### Core Features

 - 🎨 **Beautiful Modern UI** - Clean and intuitive interface with dark mode support
 - 💬 **Real-time Chat** - Stream responses from Ollama models in real-time